edictlab/SimpleFSM/README.markdown

 You can read about SimpleFSM in our papers.
 PDF files are available at [this location](http://scholar.google.com/citations?user=7RoQiiQAAAAJ).

 SimpleFSM DSL can be used to model an FSM for any domain.
+The main reason for SimpleFSM development is modeling SIP applications as FSMs.
 The DSL was developed in order to support the following requirements:

  - unlimited number of states can be used,
  - unlimited number of transitions can be specified,